sghmk12/alpaca-challenge/README.md

 - Backend runs on port 8000 with auto-reload enabled
 - API documentation available at http://localhost:8000/docs

-## Requirements

-Implement the following features:
-[Your specific requirements here]

 ## Submission

 1. Create a private GitHub repository